vbookshelf/Offline-MedAi-Console/README.md

 - <strong>Chat History:</strong> All conversations are saved in a portable file that can be moved to a secure location or deleted.
 - <strong>Supports math notation and code rendering:</strong> Ideal for use as an AI tutor.
 - <strong>Single-file architecture:</strong> Code is easy to audit because HTML, CSS, JS and Python are all in one file.
-HIPAA compliance thinking is built into the design.

 <br>